Using Rainmeter for a Minimal Desktop Setup

 Alright, let’s get started.

-Step 1: Centering Icons in the Task Bar
+Step 1: Centering icons on the taskbar

-We need to start by preparing the taskbar and centering the Icons, so first right click on the taskbar and ensure that link is enabled.
+We need to start by preparing the taskbar and centering the Icons, so first right-click on the taskbar and ensure that link is enabled.

-Once it is enabled, a links section should pop up on the right side of the task bar.
+Once it is enabled, a links section should pop up on the right side of the taskbar.

 Make sure that the taskbar is not locked.
-Right click on taskbar ->> Uncheck lock task bar
+Right-click on taskbar ->> Uncheck lock taskbar

-Drag the Icons section so that it’s on the other side of the Links, between the start menu and the links section
+Drag the Icons section so that it’s on the other side of the Links, between the start menu and the Links section

-Now drag the || to the right side of the links section to position the icons in the center.
+Now drag the || to the right side of the links section to position the icons in the centre.

-Once that’s done, lock the task bar.
+Once that’s done, lock the taskbar.

-And then you’re done with the task bar.
-At this point the icons should be centered.
+And then you’re done with the taskbar.
+At this point, the icons should be centered.

 Step 2: Selecting a wallpaper from our ‘Unsplash’ collection

-Go to our unsplash linkclick here to go to unsplash link – and download a wallpaper that you like.
+Go to our Unsplash link – click here to go to Unsplash link – and download a wallpaper that you like.

-Step 3: Download Wallpaper in full resolution
+Step 3: Download wallpaper in full resolution

 When you download the wallpaper, make sure it’s in full size, you can access this option by clicking the drop-down next to the download button.